DETAILED ACTION

 one or more power supply modules (1; figure 1), wherein each power supply module comprises:

-a housing (housing of 1; figure 1) comprising at least two planes, wherein a first plane defines an upper surface (see above annotated figure 1), and a second plane defines a lower surface (see above annotated figure 1) of the housing;
+a housing (housing of 1; figure 1) comprising a first surface (see above annotated figure 1), and a second surface (see above annotated figure 1); wherein the first surface is parallel to the second surface;

-a printed circuit board (2, figure 1) positioned between at least the upper surface and the lower surface (see figure 1);
+a printed circuit board (2, figure 1) positioned between the first surface and the second surface (see figure 1);

 However, D1 does not specifically teach wherein each spacer of the plurality of spacers has an electric field of a creepage distance greater than 0.4kV/mm.